socprime/detectflow-main/README.md

 7. Deploy RBAC Configuration for Flink ServiceAccount.
 It grants Flink permission to create and manage TaskManager pods.

-Open the `flink-rbac.yaml` from the installation package and specify a value for the following parameter:
+Open the `flink-rbac.yaml` from this [folder](https://github.com/socprime/detectflow-main/tree/main/detectflow_kubernetes_config_files) and specify a value for the following parameter:

 - `Namespace: flink`